The Royal Theatre in Copenhagen

-When my parents got television in the late 1950s ballets from that theatre or from other places were sometimes shown and I was dreaming of becoming a ballet dancer.
-In my home town we hadn’t ballet classes and if we had I don’t think it would have been possible for me to attend.
+When my parents got television in the late 1950s ballets from that theatre or from other places where sometimes shown and I was dreaming of becoming a ballet dancer.
+In my hometown, we hadn’t ballet classes and if we had I don’t think it would have been possible for me to attend.

 August Bournonville’s La Sylphide

 August Bournonville (1805-1879) lived in the Romantic period of the Golden Age in Copenhagen and created ballets here at that theatre that is still in the repertoire.
 He made Danish ballet famous by reorganizing the school having the children in special classes.
 The Royal Ballet School has its origin from 1771.
 The selected and talented children spend most of their time at the ballet school where all their schooling is.
 They attend in many performances and are allowed to see all kinds of productions while they are at the theatre.
 Some manage to grow up there, get the fine soloist roles and later character roles and as Nicolai Hübbe is the present ballet master after a long career as a dancer abroad.